CUBRID/cubrid-manual/en/env.rst

 #.
 CAS sends a request of connecting with the cub_server to the cub_master through the cubrid_port_id port set in the cubrid.conf.
 #.
 CAS and the cub_server are connected.

     In Linux, you should use the cubrid_port_id port as CAS is connected to the cub_server through the Unix domain socket.
 In Windows, CAS is connected to the cub_server through a random available port as the Unix domain socket cannot be used.
-If the DB server is running in Windows, a random available port is used between the broker equipment and the DB server equipment.
-In this case, note that the operation may not be successful if a firewall blocks the port for the process between the two equipment.
+If the DB server is running in Windows, a random available port is used between the broker machine and the DB server machine.
+In this case, note that the operation may not be successful if a firewall blocks the port for the process between the two machine.

 #.
 After that, CAS keeps connection with the cub_server even if the application is terminated until the CAS restarts.